hypernyan/eth_vlg/README.md

 ## TCP logic architecture
 The TCP logic apart from packet parser (`tcp_vlg_rx`) and assembler (`tcp_vlg_tx`) consists of three main modules:
-- `tcp_vlg_ctrl` is responsible for TCP FSM: connection establishment and termination.
+- `tcp_vlg_ctl` is responsible for TCP FSM: connection establishment and termination.
 Packets generated from this module contain zero pld.
 - `tcp_vlg_trg` is responsible for generating TCP events, such as ack timeout, acking after receiving two segments and keepalive acks
-- `tcp_vlg_tx_ctrl` is the transmission control block.
+- `tcp_vlg_tx_ctl` is the transmission control block.
 It holds TCP transmission buffer data and handles retransmission events, These three modules compose the `tcp_engine` logic. `tcp_engine` is connected to `tcp_vlg_rx` and `tcp_vlg_tx`.

            +-----------------------------+